-We provide collision and comprehensive insurance on the Vehicle with a $1500 deductible.
-You are responsible for the deductible amount.
+We provide collision and comprehensive insurance on the Vehicle with a $1000 deductible.
+You are responsible for the deductible amount in the event of a loss.
 This

 insurance does not cover Loss of Use or our administrative expenses incurred processing a damage claim.
 We do not provide liability insurance coverage on the vehicle.
 You agree to provide liability insurance coverage on the vehicle through the insurance policy that covers your towing vehicle.

 Late Policy: We operate by appointment only for RV pickup so it is important to be on time for your orientation.
-Additional charges will be due if renter is more than 15 minutes late to their scheduled pick up appointment time.
-Renter can call to extend their pick up time at least one hour prior to the scheduled pick up time.
-If renters misses their appointment, they must wait for an opening in the schedule which may take several hours depending on the day.
-We have a very tight schedule especially in the summer months and must employ people to give orientations.
+You may call to extend your pick up time at least one hour prior to the scheduled pick up time.
+If you miss your appointment, you may wait for an opening in the schedule.

 Burning Man Fee: this is incurred if the RV is taken to this event.
 As well as additional cleaning at $18 per hour beyond the cleaning allowance of 3.5 hours.
 This could be anywhere from 6-14 hours of cleaning time because the festival is so dusty and dirty.